Find a Law Firm

 Ready to buy a new home?
 Failing to check that a lawyer is on the Banks & Clients list of approved solicitors can put your transaction at risk of delay or failure.

-Q and A’s regarding the Banks and Clients Solicitor Panel
+Banks and Clients Solicitor Panel Recently Asked Questions

-Our son-in-law is about to exchange on a new build apartment with a mortgage from Banks and Clients.
+Our son is purchasing a house that has just been built with a home loan from Banks and Clients.
 His lawyer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
-This document is news to me - what is it and who needs sight of it?
+What is this document - I have never come across this before?

-The document is intended to provide information to the main parties involved in the transaction.
-Therefore, it will be provided to your son’s lawyer who should be on the Banks and Clients conveyancing panel as a standard part of the process, and to the valuer when requested.
+The form is intended to provide information to the main parties engaged in the purchase.
+Therefore, it will be provided to your son’s lawyer who should be on the Banks and Clients conveyancing panel as a standard part of the process, and to the valuer when asked.

 The Developer will be required to start the process by downloading the form and completing it.